Purdue-CS193/homework-0-AnujShah06/index.md

 # Anuj Shah's First CS193 Homework

+# Favorite Things about CS 193:
 - Instructor is funny
 - PSO is optional
 - Meet only once a week
 - Get to learn relevant tools

+Link to public website:
 https://purdue-cs193.github.io/homework-0-AnujShah06/

+Template website:
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.